West Campus Lugano

 The West Campus Lugano – or Lugano Campus – is located in Via Giuseppe Buffi 13, Lugano (Switzerland).
 It is home to USI central administration.

-The campus is home to the Lugano university library, as well as lecture rooms, event theaters (Auditorium, Aula magna) and offices for the academic staff of the Faculties of Biomedical Sciences, Communication Sciences, Economics and Informatics.
+The campus is home to the Lugano university library, as well as lecture rooms, event theaters (Auditorium, Aula magna) and offices for the academic staff of the Faculty of Communication, Culture and Society and the Faculty of Economics.
 It is surrounded by public gardens, a cafeteria and a number of study areas equipped with computers and Internet access.

 The Lugano Faculty of Theology, an institution independent from USI, is located in a separate building on campus.